Postil of Mikalojus Daukša: Academic reprints

 Excerpts from the Catholic Postil by Daukša were first republished in 1823 in Vilnius.
 It was two short booklets (25 pages and 16 pages) believed to have been prepared by Simonas Stanevičius to showcase the beauty and lexical richness of the Lithuanian language and to encourage its development and use.
 The first Lithuanian translation of the Polish dedication to the reader was published in Varpas in 1900.
 In the 19th century, Daukša and his texts became firmly established as key developments in the history of the Lithuanian language and started attracting academic interest.

 Stanevičius and later bishop Motiejus Valančius raised the issue of republishing the Catholic Postil in full, but the work was started by Eduards Volters only in 1898.
 The first two sections were published in 1904 and 1909.
 The third section was almost complete, but the outbreak of World War I prevented its publication.
 Volters managed to convince the Soviet Union to complete the third section and it was published in 1927.
 In total, 456 pages (out of 628) of the original postil were published.

 In 1926, a photocopy of the postil was published by Mykolas Biržiška.
-In 1977, Polish linguist Czesław Kudzinowski published a two-volume Indeks-słownik do Daukšos Postile which alphabetically indexes all Lithuanian words and their forms in the postil and provides their Polish equivalent in Wujek's postil.
+In 1977, the Polish linguist Czesław Kudzinowski published a two-volume Indeks-słownik do Daukšos Postile which alphabetically indexes all Lithuanian words and their forms in the postil and provides their Polish equivalent in Wujek's postil.
 A new publication of the postil alongside the Polish original was prepared by Jonas Palionis and published in 2000.